The management of civil parking enforcement within the County of Devon by the Council will:

 Where congestion reduction or access to premises for deliveries is the issue, single yellow lines may be sufficient.
 Resident parking schemes are introduced in areas when demand exceeds supply and there is a need to ensure that residents can park more easily, whilst disabled bays will cater for blue badge holders.

-Typically, residents’ permit holders will be given priority in residential areas, while short-stay parking and deliveries will be given priority in commercial and shopping areas.
+Typically, residents’ permit holders will be given priority in residential areas, while short stay parking and deliveries will be given priority in commercial and shopping areas.
+Double yellow lines and loading restrictions will be introduced for safety reasons, where parked vehicles could cause danger and compromise traffic flow.

-The Council must sometimes make difficult decisions over the allocation of kerb space between these demands and it may therefore be impossible to accommodate all groups of motorists to the extent they would wish.
+It is not always possible to meet all the demand for parking spaces.
+In some residential areas the demand for residents’ parking may be greater than the supply of spaces.
+In mixed use areas such as those where shops are situated, there are competing demands from shoppers, residents and deliveries.
+The Council must sometimes make difficult decisions over the allocation of kerb space between these demands, and it may therefore be impossible to accommodate all groups of motorists to the extent they would wish.

-Where there is a particularly high demand for on-street short-stay parking, pay and display bays may be used which encourage a high turnover and enable more effective enforcement by the CEOs.
+Where there is a particularly high demand for on-street short stay parking, pay and display bays may be used which encourage a high turnover and enable more effective enforcement by the CEOs.

-The procedure for introducing new restrictions requires that a Traffic Regulation Order be made and put into place.
+The procedure for introducing new restrictions requires that a Traffic Regulation Order (TRO) be made and put into place.
 This is the legal instrument through which the Council implements most parking restrictions, both on-street and in car parks.
+TROs are made under the powers contained in the Road Traffic Regulation Act 1984.

-Traffic Regulation Orders are made under the powers contained in the Road Traffic Regulation Act 1984.
-The Council must legally consult before introducing controls and the making of a Traffic Regulation Order follows a statutory process that also involves public advertisement following consultation and the consideration of any objections received following advertisement.
+The Council must legally consult before introducing controls and the making of a TRO follows a statutory process that also involves public advertisement following consultation and the consideration of any objections received following advertisement.

-Experimental Traffic Regulation Orders may also be introduced (for up to 18 months) to test controls where the outcome may not be clear.
+On occasions, the Council may introduce Temporary Traffic Regulation Orders (TTRO) to cover road works or special events, for a short period of time.
+Experimental Traffic Regulation Orders (ETRO) may also be introduced (for up to 18 months) to test controls where the outcome may not be clear.
 The trial period also constitutes the consultation period in this case.

 Without a valid Traffic Regulation Order, the Council is not able to legally enforce the restriction.

+When restrictions are introduced, the Council must lay the correct lines and erect the proper signs – if these are not in place the restriction cannot be enforced.
 No signs are required for double yellow lines, unless they are seasonal (only operational at certain times of the year).
 Yellow line restrictions apply from the centre of the road to the building line, including pavements and verges.

-The Traffic Signs Regulations and General Directions 2016 specify in precise detail the type of line markings and signs that must be used to indicate traffic and parking restrictions.
+The Traffic Signs Regulations and General Directions (TSRGD) 2016 specify in precise detail the type of line markings and signs that must be used to indicate traffic and parking restrictions.
+Where there is an unusual or non-standard type of restriction the Department for Transport is requested to specifically authorise each sign (and often, its location).

 The Council will take remedial action as soon as possible when problems are identified, to ensure that all restrictions are clearly marked and signed and can be properly enforced.